lassefyr/kicadToCreo/README.md

 PTC Creo is one of the "big" 3d parametric design softwares.
 Other similar products are Solidworks, Catia, Autocad Inventor, Onshape etc. One advantage of these programs is that they let you model every detail of your product.
 You can import pcb's using the IDF format and you can also route cables to your end product.
 The cad program will give you the needed cable lengths and cable drawings.

+## Changes
+2021.01.08
+1. Added support for shielded cable.
+1. Added option for ktinker interface.
+1. Added support for hierarchical sheets.
+Mainly this means that backannotation goes through all sheets in design.
+If you use same schematic multiple times then the back annotation works only to the first instance of the sheet.
+Other sheets with the same name will have same wire lengths and part numbers as the first sheet.
+In creo, however, you can have totally different wire lengts and individual part numbers...
+So don't use the same schematic multiple times unless you mean to use the same cables in all instances...

+Scripts may still contain lots of "Features"... but they are usually easily fixed encountered.

 ## Getting Started

 You can copy the entire repository to your PC.